This article has been verified and medically reviewed by Sharon Boyd, MA, BS, RDH.

 Looking to replace your existing dental night guard?

 Sentinel Mouthguards offers three different types of custom made dental night guards; hard, soft, and dual laminated.
-In addition to our 100% satisfaction guarantee and replacement warranty, we offer free, all-inclusive shipping in the US.
-Happy shopping!
+We also provide a 100% satisfaction guarantee, replacement warranty, and free, all-inclusive shipping in the US.

 3mm Extreme Durability Night Dental Guard$179.99 Select options Shop Now